smcmullan-ncirl/SSPProject/README.md

 ## Setup Build Environment Instructions

+    sudo apt-get install openjdk-8-jdk
+    sudo update-alternatives --config java (choose JDK8)
     sudo apt-get install maven
     sudo apt install git
     git clone https://github.com/smcmullan-ncirl/DIAProject.git
     cd DIAProject
     mvn clean package

-Although JDK8 is the preferred build environment, the application can be built with JDK11 assuming the target is a Java 11 JVM and there is a dependency on Scala 2.11 for the Spark application.
+JDK8 is the preferred build environment and there is a dependency on Scala 2.11 for the Spark application.

-The target platform is Apache Spark 2.4.5 and the Scala 2.11 Kafka data source for that version of Spark seems to work better with the Scala 2.11 variant.
+The target platform is Apache Spark 2.4.5

 TBD: Full Java 11 and Scala 2.12 support is coming with Apache Spark 3.0 which is still at pre-release status currently

+## IDE Development and Debugging

+There is a property in the DIASparkApp config.properties file called "run.ide" which needs to be set to true.
+You also have to remove the "provided" scope from the spark-core and spark-sql libraries in the Maven pom.xml for the dia-spark-app module.

+The effect of these changes allow the application to be run outside the deployed Spark cluster in "local" mode

 JetBrains IntelliJ IDE with the Scala plugin is recommended for development.

 ## Setup Runtime Environment Instructions